 It's time to fund our climate goals

-This November, a long-awaited global climate conference (UN COP26) will present a chance to get it right, and we can’t afford to delay any longer.
+This November, the UN climate conference (COP27) will present a chance to get it right, and we can’t afford to delay any longer.
 Climate change is here, devastating lives and livelihoods today—it’s up to today’s global leaders to fix it.
 But to date, our investments in climate action have been woefully insufficient to the scale of the challenge.

 This decade, our choices will determine the course of climate change for generations to come: innovation or business as usual, action or inaction, equity or inequity.
 And if recent years have been about setting more ambitious targets to halt and reverse the climate crisis, now is the time to spend like we mean it.

 So how can we invest in the future we want?

 Here’s how to increase funding for climate action

 The Playbook for Climate Finance presents innovative strategies that can help fund the reduction of greenhouse gas emissions as well as adaptive measures for climate-vulnerable communities around the world.
 A range of public, private and alternative funders have shown that the climate finance models outlined in this guide can work across different geographies and capacities to enable an effective response to one of the largest and most complex challenges we collectively face.

 That will mean changing how we generate energy, produce food, build infrastructure, and transport people and products—all while contending with a greater frequency of extreme weather events and other climate-driven stressors.
 With science as our guide, The Nature Conservancy (TNC) has been working in partnership with the public and private sectors for years to develop finance mechanisms to enable this global transformation, including: